American Family Field Overview

 About your American Family Field Insiders

 Hey, I’m Jonathan.
 Born and raised in Wisconsin, I’ve been a Brewers fan my whole life.
-Living in Milwaukee the last 10 years, I’ve been spoiled by the most successful period in team history and relished being only minutes from the ballpark – my second home.
+Living in Milwaukee the last 10 years, I’ve been spoiled by the most successful period in team history and relish being only minutes from the ballpark – my second home.
 Sure, it’s a bit industrial and there’s little fancy about it, but when the roof and windows are open on a sunny summer day, there’s simply no other place I’d rather be.

 It’s played host to some of my fondest memories, like watching Woody take Kershaw deep in Game 1 of the 2018 NLCS or watching Lo Cain pull back a game-tying home run on Opening Day.
 I’ve partied in the 400 Level, eaten myself into a coma in the suites, and taken it all in behind home plate – and never failed to tailgate.